Co1lin/Tsinghua-Yukuotang-Autoplay/README.md

 # Tsinghua Yukuotang Autoplay

-This script can autoplay the course videos.
+This script can autoplay the course videos on [tsinghua.yuketang.cn](tsinghua.yuketang.cn).

 ## How to use?